Number of low-income children eating school breakfast hits plateau

 Participation in federally funded summer nutrition programs, which provide meals for low-income children when school is out of session, is down by 10 percent since 2015, said the anti-hunger Food Research and Action Center in a report today.
-Work in Congress to update USDA’s child …
+Work in Congress to update USDA’s child nutrition …

 A new report from the Food Research and Action Center found that the food hardship rate for households across the country has increased from 15.1 percent in 2016 to 15.7 percent in 2017.
 The rate increase was higher for households with children, from 17.5 percent to 18.4 percent.
 The study comes as wages remain stagnant, despite falling unemployment.